-This article first appeared at Catholic Stand.
+This article on recent news that a deceased, unborn child is to be beatified first appeared at Catholic Stand.

 The Archdiocese of Przemyska, Poland, recently announced the planned beatification of a martyred Polish family who hid Jews from the Nazis during World War II and were subsequently executed for their heroic deeds.
-The mother’s unborn baby, whom Pope Francis also declared a martyr in December, will be one of the beatified.
+The mother’s unborn child, whom Pope Francis also declared a martyr in December, will be one of the beatified.
 The unborn baby’s beatification will be the topic of this article.

 Beatification and Martyrdom